eyeofparadox/eyeofparadox.github.io/content/posts/2018/09/examples-of-the-4th-dimension/index.md

 The only possibility of a universe achieving a true change in scale, would be an instance where the scale of the plank unit is higher or lower than what we are bound to.

-The thing is, you cannot tell from within the universe if the plank scale changes, because everything else changes relative to it--unless you observe it from outside the universe.
+The thing is, you cannot tell from within the universe if the plank scale changes, because everything else changes relative to it---unless you observe it from outside the universe.

-Like many things, the scale of a universe is best observed from another position--in this case, another universe.
+Like many things, the scale of a universe is best observed from another position---in this case, another universe.

 A change in the scale of your own universe would only become apparent if you observed a global change in scale across all observable universes, indicating that it is not their scale that is changing, but your own.